 Ruth Fox' sound works explore the interconnected emotional and physical states of the body and the body as a portal to the mind's library of archived experiences and memories.
-They are also documentation for the mind-body connection and petri dish contents for the artist's interest in the brain's ability to change (neuroplasticity) in light of new studies of brain scans during meditation revealing how thought can affect matter - the body - through the work of Dr Joe Dispenza.
+They are also explorations of the mind-body connection and have provided petri dish contents for the artist's interest in the brain's ability to change (neuroplasticity) in light of new studies of brain scans during meditation revealing how thought can affect matter - the body - through the work of Dr Joe Dispenza.

-Ruth uses the body as one of the instruments in the sound works, which has included the touch of skin, the breath and the heartbeat.
+She uses the body as one of the instruments in the sound works, which has included the touch of skin, the breath, the sound of crying and the heartbeat.
 These sounds are used to create compositions with collaborative composers and musicians to investigate the fluid interchange of unity and conflict between mind and body.